-The trail winds west from Spirit Mountain to Bardon's Peak, Ely's Peak and up to Jay Cooke State Park, partially following an old section of Skyline Parkway that opened in 1928 but rarely was used (see Hiking in Duluth).
+The trail winds west from Spirit Mountain to Bardon's Peak, Ely's Peak and up to Jay Cooke State Park, partially following an old section of Skyline Parkway that opened in 1928 but rarely was used.

-Sitting above the road on rock outcroppings, visitors can see everything from the St. Louis River to Lake Superior, including the Oliver Bridge, the former site of the giant U.S. Steel plant and, directly below, the company town of Morgan Park, named for tycoon J.P.
-Morgan.
+Sitting above the road on rock outcroppings, visitors can see everything from the St. Louis River to Lake Superior, including the Oliver Bridge, the former site of the giant U.S. Steel plant.

 When I was at Bardon's Peak, I chatted with Mike Johnson of Duluth, who was relaxing after a day's work and picking out familiar landmarks.
 He grew up near Skyline Parkway, he said, between Enger Park and Chester Park, and he knew its history.

 "They wanted to make a place where they could go out and ride their horses on Sunday," he said.
 "They realized what a prize they had with all the overlooks, and they wanted the people of Duluth to be able to go out and relax on Sunday, too.
 It's pretty neat, actually."

 © Beth Gauper

 From Bardon's Peak, the panorama includes the Oliver Bridge and Morgan Park, a U.S. Steel company town.